kiyoon/telescope-insert-path.nvim/README.md

 # telescope-insert-path.nvim

 Set of [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim) actions to insert file path on the current buffer.
-It supports inserting at different locations, and leaving in insert / normal / visual mode.

 ### Supported Locations
 - `i`: before cursor